 If you need to take a recurrent knowledge test and can’t schedule an appointment:

 The FAA requires Part 107-certified drone pilots to take a knowledge test every 24 months to ensure they stay up to date on current regulations.
 Usually, this requires going into a testing center.
-But on May 4, the FAA announced a new temporary measure, effective until June 2020, that will allow current Part 107 certificate holders whose test results expire between April 1 and June 30, 2020, to complete an online course to renew their test results for six months and maintain an active certification.
+However, due to the COVID-19 pandemic, the FAA announced a new temporary measure (which was later extended) that will allow current Part 107 certificate holders whose test results expire between April 1 and September 30, 2020, to complete an online course to renew their test results for six months and maintain an active certification.